kimdolion/void-yeet-client/README.md

 Added a handlebar to create a delete button on each of the thoughts following the index action.
 Began adding many more files/code I knew I would need with the help of past lessons.
 Updated files to the urls and proper data table.
+Started trying to figure out a cleaner sign-in/sign-up system.
+Flucutated back and forth between just relying on what I did and spending time to dig into Bootstrap.
+Updated backend some more once I realized that the Create action was logging the entries as title with null.

 ## Problem Solving
 Create